lengjingzju/cbuild-ng/README.md

                 * Sub-dirs supports environment variable substitution, for example, `${ENV_BUILD_SOC}` will be replaced with the value of the environment variable `ENV_BUILD_SOC`
         * The Makefile name can include environment variables, for examples `${ENV_TOP_DIR}/xxx/Makefile`, there is no need to put the rule file in the source directory at this point
     * Target_Name: The package name ID
-        * The keyword of `ignore` is a special ID that indicates no package, which is used to ignore the search of the current directory (` #DEPS() ignore():`)
+        * The keyword of `ignore` is a special ID that indicates no package, which is used to ignore the search of the current directory (`#DEPS() ignore():`)
-    * Other_Target_Names: Other targets of the current package, multiple targets are separated by space (can be empty)
+    * Other_Target_Names: Other targets of the current package, multiple targets are separated by space (can be empty), there are following keywords:
+        * Package Type Keywords
+            * rule      : Indicates using `inc.rule.mk` to call original compilation
+                * It is automatically appended when matching `include inc.rule.mk`, no manual setting required
+                * `rule` package automatically appends the keywords of `singletask` and `distclean`, and it supports the keyword of `cache`
+            * standard  : Indicates using `inc.ins.mk` to install
+                * It is the default package type, no manual setting required
-        * Ignores the targets of `all` `install` `clean` in the Other_Target_Names
+                * `standard` automatically appends the keywords of `isysroot`
+            * custom    : Indicates that the package doesn't have the target of `isysroot` to install
+                * This type needs to be specified manually
+        * Package Target Keywords
+            * all install clean: Ignores the necessary targets, adding or not has no effect on the parsing results
+            * distclean : Completely cleans the compile output (including configuration)
-        * The keyword of `prepare` is a special real target that indicates running `make prepare` before `make`
+            * prepare   : Indicates running `make prepare` before `make`
                 * It is generally used to load the default configuration to .config when .config does not exist
-        * The keyword of `psysroot` is a special real target that indicates running `make psysroot` before `make`
-            * It will use sysroot under WORKDIR instead of ENV_TOP_OUT
+            * psysroot  : Indicates preparing sysroot in WORKDIR instead of using global sysroot
+            * isysroot  : Indicates that the top-level Makefile calls `make isysroot` instead of `make install` to install, no manual setting required
+                * At this time, `dis_isysroot` in `gen_build_chain.py` should be set to `False`
-        * The keyword of `release` is a special real target that indicates running `make release` when installing to fakeroot rootfs
+            * release   : Indicates running `make release` when installing to fakeroot
                 * This target doesn't need to install headers and static libraries
                 * When the release target is not present, It will run `make install` when installing to fakeroot rootfs
+        * Package Attributes Keywords
+            * norelease : Indicates that the package has no files installed into fakeroot, e.g. the package only outputs header files and/or static libraries
+            * native    : Indicates both cross-compilation package and native-compilation package are defined at the same time
+            * cache     : Indicates that package supports cache mechanism
+                * It is automatically appended when matching `CACHE_BUIILD=y`, no manual setting required
+            * singletask: Indicates compiling with only a single task
-        * The keyword of `union` is a special virtual target that indicates multiple packages sharing one Makefile
+            * union     : Indicates multiple packages sharing one Makefile
                 * At this point, the targets of `prepare` `all` `install` `clean` `release` ... shound renamed as `<package_name>-xxx`
-        * The keyword of `native` is a special virtual target that indicates both cross-compilation package and native-compilation package are defined at the same time
-        * The keyword of `cache` is a special virtual target that indicates that package supports cache mechanism
-        * The keyword of `nocache` is a special virtual target that indicates that package doesn't support cache mechanism
-            * If neither `cache` nor `nocache` is specified, it means that the target of installation is `isysroot` rather than `install`
-        *  The keyword of `jobserver` is a special virtual target that indicates multi-threaded compilation (`ENV_BUILD_JOBS`)
-            * Makefile which contains `make` command shouldn't add the target, such as driver Makefile, including `inc.rule.mk`
+        * Special Syntax Format
-        * `subtarget1:subtarget2:...::dep1:dep2:...` is a special syntax format that explicitly specifies dependencies for child targets
+            * `subtarget1:subtarget2:...::dep1:dep2:...`: Explicitly specifies dependencies for child targets
-            * Double colons separate the list of child targets and the list of dependencies
+                * Double colons `::` separate the list of child targets and the list of dependencies
-            * Single colon separates the child internal targets and the internal dependencies, and the dependencies list can be empty
+                * Single colon `:` separates the child internal targets and the internal dependencies, and the dependencies list can be empty
     * Depend_Names: The dependency package name ID, and multiple dependencies are separated by space (can be empty)
         * Depend_Names supports multiple lines with using `\` at the end of the line